0mar0mrani/drum-machine/readme.md

 # Drum Machine
-This is a drum machine where you can sequence patterns on 4 different tracks and it's built by using vanilla JavaScript, css and HTML.
+This is a drum machine where you can sequence patterns 4 different tracks.
+It's built with vanilla JavaScript, css and HTML.

 ## About
 JavaScript and its Audio API can be a bit hard to work with when it comes to timing - but I wanted to challenge myself and not use libraries such as [tone.js](https://tonejs.github.io).